 Share an example of how it helped in a past project or relationship.

-Then, share how this same strength can become a liability (e.g., overuse, misalignment with situation).
+Then, share how this same strength can become a liability in both personal and professional situations (e.g., overuse, misalignment with situation).

 On a scale of 1–10, how well do you know your Trio members now?